Ballcock

-The toilet ballcock, long made of brass and later made of plastic, was superseded by the float cup, pioneered in 1957 by the Fluidmaster founder Adolf Schoepe, which is integrated with the tank's fill valve and so consumes less space.
+An alternative to the traditional ballcock is the float cup, pioneered in 1957 by the Fluidmaster founder Adolf Schoepe, which is integrated with the tank's fill valve and so consumes less space.
 A later innovation, the floatless fill valve, designed for low-profile, low-flow toilet tanks, uses a pressure-sensing diaphragm mechanism instead of a float to control the inlet valve.
 Delay valves, which delay the filling until the level has dropped to a low level, avert short-cycling of the water supply.